erikdmitchell/uci-results/readme.txt

 == Changelog ==

+= 0.1.5 =

+* Database upgraded to version 0.2.1
+* The cron job log is now controlled through admin settings.
+You can enable, view and clear the log.

 = 0.1.4 =

 * Reworked our backend for automatically adding races.
 Synched WP CLI and cron job functionality.